 Marketing & Content Coordinator

-Melissa Benedek began as a Content Writer Intern at the Partnership in September 2021 and became a Part-Time Marketing & Content Coordinator in July 2022.
+Melissa Benedek joined the Partnership as a Content Writer Intern in September 2021 and became a Marketing & Content Coordinator in July 2022.
 She supports our Marketing efforts through managing our weekly email newsletter, The Latest, writing engaging articles for the website that highlight the vibrancy of the neighborhood and our local businesses, assisting with business outreach to coordinate marketing and content collaborations, and supporting our social channels.
 Originally from Miami, Florida, Melissa holds a B.A. in Literature from Bard College.

 Event & Program Manager

 Claudia Rincon became the Partnership’s Event & Program Manager in 2022.
 She most recently led marketing and events at the Myrtle Avenue Partership and made public programming more accessible to all people.
 She had previously worked with the Brooklyn Bridge Park Conservancy, where she distinguished herself as a team leader in planning and promoting events.
 Prior to her time with the Brooklyn bridge park Conservancy, Claudia worked with the DUMBO Improvement District in a Marketing and Events position.
 Now, she brings her knowledge and experience to the Flatiron NoMad Partnership to generate visibility through new events and programming throughout the district.

 Mikako Murphy began as a Program Intern at the Partnership in April 2020 and later became the Planning Associate in August 2022, and then Senior Planning Associate in October 2023.
 Passionate about pedestrian-oriented design and public space activation, she works to advance streetscape improvements and enhancements such as the Flatiron Public Plazas, NoMad Piazza pop-up, and Open Streets.

 Mikako returns to the Partnership with experience in data analysis, community outreach, and policy research after working with the Center for an Urban Future, Undesign the Redline project, and Columbus Amsterdam BID.